 We welcome artists from all over the world.
 If you are applying from outside of Canada, it is your responsibility to get the appropriate paperwork to enter Canada to sell your works.
 The Toronto Outdoor Art Fair does not provide invitations to artists for Visa applications.
 All travel, accommodations, shipping and customs expenses are your responsibility.
 We recommend working with a licensed customs broker to import your works into Canada.

-All applications are reviewed by an external multidisciplinary jury made up of professional artists, industry professionals and leaders in the visual arts community.
-Toronto Outdoor Art Fair team does not sit on the jury.
-Each year we enlist new jurors in order to keep the fair fresh and exciting.
-Jurors are announced in the spring after results are sent to artists.
-To find out more about last year’s jurors click here.
+All applications are reviewed by an external multidisciplinary panel of curators made up of professional artists, industry professionals and leaders in the visual arts community.
+Toronto Outdoor Art Fair team does not sit on the selection panel.
+Each year we enlist a new panel in order to keep the fair fresh and exciting.
+Curators are announced in the spring after results are sent to artists.
+To find out more about last year’s curators click here.

 How are the applications selected?

-Jurors select the strongest work based on artistic excellence, originality, quality of support materials, consistency of ideas and design.
-The jury bases their decision solely on the material in your application, paying particular attention to the 7 images you submit.
+Curators select the strongest work based on artistic excellence, originality, quality of support materials, consistency of ideas and design.
+The curators bases their decision solely on the material in your application, paying particular attention to the 7 images you submit.

 How can I find out the results?

-All jury decisions are final.
-The Toronto Outdoor Art Fair will not appeal any jury decision.
+All decisions are final.
+The Toronto Outdoor Art Fair will not appeal any decisions.

 To make sure that your results letter does not accidentally end up in your spam folder, make sure that you add “[email protected]” to your address book as a safe sender.